 Don’t let this step go until the last minute.
 You must lodge your application at least three days before your move.

 Next, Call Your Removalists

 If you’re coming back within a year’s time or so, you may not even need to move your furniture.
-There may, though, be a few things you’d like to keep in storage in a safe location.
+There may, though, be a few things you’d like to keep for removals storage so it’s in a safe location.
 If, however, you plan to move elsewhere upon your return, it might be a good idea to store all your belongings with your removalist until you move back home.

 If you’re under a strict timetable, no worries.
-Most reputable removalists have a packing service to save you time.
-There will be plenty of more important things to spend your time on.
+Most reputable removalists offer movers and packers services to save you time – There will be plenty of more important things to spend your time on!

 Finally, Prepare for Cultural Change

 If you’re moving to a non-English-speaking country and don’t know the language, it’s time for a crash course in the country’s culture and language.
 Learn the basics so you’ll be prepared to communicate when you go to the market, to your new healthcare provider, or conduct other business.

 Make friends with the locals, especially when you’re there for business.
 Your company will earn a five-star rating when you make an effort to learn the culture and speak the language.